- The most consistent flying site in the world.

 There’s no shortage of guides in Valle, and several respected US schools go there every year.
 Try www.paraglidingmexico.com www.eagleparagliding.com, www.superflyinc.com, www.flymexico.com, or Raoul Carvalho.

 “Arguably the best place in the world to fly!
 Quality flying guaranteed!”
 Russell Ogden – FAI Paragliding World Champion.

 It’s a great family holiday location in a quaint Mexican town.
 Play on the lake, swim in pools, hike in the mountains or visit a butterfly sanctuary to see the hundreds of thousands of Monarch butterflies that migrate there every year.

 If it’s not raining it’s flyable.

 Toluca is the nearest airport, from which taxis transfer you to Valle.
 Mexico City is an hour and a half further east, with daily buses from the central bus terminal.
-Or organize a pickup from one of the local operators in Valle who’ll await you at either airport – it’s the cost-effective option for groups.
+Or organise a pickup from one of the local operators in Valle who’ll await you at either airport – it’s the cost-effective option for groups.